Process of Accreditation

 ACEJMC publishes on its website a link to the accountability data of each accredited program.

 In the case of provisional status, the unit has the option of a one-year or two-year provisional period.
 Request for a revisit must be sent in writing to the ACEJMC office by July 1 preceding the academic year in which the revisit will occur.
 The executive director will coordinate with the unit and team chair to schedule the revisit between November and early February.
 The unit will receive a report template and copy of the original site visit report.
 The report should be submitted electronically to the ACEJMC office and the revisit team no later than six weeks before the visit date.

 Fees paid by units seeking accreditation or re-accreditation are intended to pay the total costs of making the site visits and a portion of the other expenses associated with the accreditation process — Accrediting Committee and Council meetings and staff work.
 The Council establishes the amount of the accreditation fees.
 The Council also receives support toward the accomplishment of its purposes from its member organizations and from institutions in the form of annual dues.

 Units seeking accreditation for the first time pay a $1,000 application fee, which is due at the time ACEJMC is invited to evaluate the unit.
 Should the invitation to ACEJMC be withdrawn before the site visit, this fee will not be returned.
-Accredited units pay $2000 in annual dues, payable by Oct.
-1 of each year.
+Accredited units pay $2,000 in annual dues, payable in October of each year.

 In addition, units seeking initial accreditation or re-accreditation reimburse the Council for the direct costs incurred by the team during the site visit and by the team chair during presentation of the team’s report to the Accrediting Committee.
-The Council adds $500 to the site visit expenses to cover photocopying, postage, and other internal expenses associated with the visit.
+The Council adds $500 to the cost of the site visit as an administrative fee for the review process.